RUC-NLPIR/RAG-Critic/README.md

 bash test_close_llm.sh
 ```

-The format of each sample in your ‘RAG-Critic/rag_error_bench/test_data/baseline_test.json’ should be consistent with the following form:
+The format of each sample in your ‘RAG-Critic/rag_error_bench/test_data/baseline_test.json’ are in the following form:
 <img width="614" alt="image" src="https://github.com/user-attachments/assets/4c19a234-c6d1-415c-9a4a-2e34afefafa5" />